Mark-Jovero/GroupAlpha/README.md

 A website that sells office supplies!

+## NOTES
+- Link to view the website has changed to **https://mark-jovero.github.io/GroupAlpha/**
 - Navbar and footer are in the frames folder.
 Both are implemented using <iframe> tag.
 In order to change a link, go to the frames folder and edit links there.
 This makes it easier to manage the website (ie, not having to go to each webpage to edit links).

-## NOTES
-- Link to view the website has changed to https://mark-jovero.github.io/GroupAlpha/

 ## TODO [due n/a]
   - ~~finish websites/links~~
   - ~~Product art~~